LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 The user can either enter or select the answers.

-#### Interaction Details settings
+#### Interaction settings

-Configure the following settings in the [Interaction Details - Settings tab](conversation-builder-interactions-details-settings.html):
+Configure the following settings in the [interaction's settings](conversation-builder-interactions-configuration-settings.html):

 - **Display choice as**: Select whether you want to display the choices as buttons (shown above) or quick reply “chips” (shown below).